candid82/joker/DEVELOPER.md

 A disadvantage of this approach is that it requires changes to `core/pack.go` when changes are made to certain aspects of the AST.

 The generated `core/a_*_data.go` files also cause namespaces (for files corresponding directly to libraries, i.e. not linter-related `.joke` files) to be mapped when Joker is run, and to set their lazy-initialization function (in the `.Lazy` field for the namespace) to point to a function that nulls out that `.Lazy` field and processes the binary data.
+This is not needed by the default, fast-startup, Joker executable; hence, such files are `// +build slow_init`.

 #### The gen_code Tool